Cuba is famous for its rum cocktails, and rightly so. It is, after all, the birthplace of Bacardi.

 During my first Havana lunch at an outdoor cafe, our group was serenaded by an upbeat 3-piece combo.
 One of the band members salsa'd (Is that a verb?
 In Cuba, si!) over to our table mid-song and held out the maracas for one of us to try.
 Since there were no other takers, I agreed to give it a shot.
 Next thing I knew, the singer had pulled me up to shake through the rest of the song with them.
 Part embarrassment and part delight.

 Later that evening after cocktail mixing lessons and dinner, there was more music.
 We chose one of the many clubs with music blaring out of its windows and grabbed a table.
 The group had a flautist.
 As I enjoyed the groove, I had fleeting romantic thoughts of taking up taking up the flute again and giving up my day job for a stab at a music career.
-It had nothing to do with the cumulative cocktail consumption of the day.;)

 On our last evening in Havana we made a point of visiting the famous Buena Vista Social Club.
-Granted, it's a bit of an overpriced tourist experience with a changing cast of current musicians pays tribute to the music that made the original bar so popular in the 1940's.
+Granted, it's a bit of an overpriced tourist experience with a changing cast of current musicians paying tribute to the music that made the original bar so popular in the 1940's.
 However, the performances are solid, the atmosphere festive, and some of the old guard do make appearances occasionally.
 We were thrilled when respected old-timer Julio Alberto Fernandez took the stage for a couple of numbers during our visit.

 Cigars from the source